-4.6 Web-based Snow Drought Tracker Description
+4.6 Web-based snow drought tracker description

-A snow drought tracker web application has been developed to provide users access to snow drought phase diagrams.
-The beta version is available at: https://wrcc.dri.edu/my/climate/snow-drought-tracker and simply requires users to set up a username/password to access it.
-The web tool is updated in near real-time across the wUS and Alaska.
+A snow drought tracker web application has been developed to provide users with access to snow drought phase diagrams.
+The beta version is available at https://wrcc.dri.edu/my/climate/snow-drought-tracker and simply requires users to set up a username and password to access it.
+The web tool is updated in near real time across the wUS and Alaska.
 The SNOTEL network (Serreze et al., 1999) is the backbone of the tool with over 800 stations providing daily SWE, snow depth, precipitation, and temperature data.
-An interactive map (Figure 9a-b) allows for station selection via a graphical user interface.
-Once a station is selected, current year observations are displayed on the "Dashboard" by default (Figure 9c-d).
-As an example, the Mill-D North station in the Wasatch Mountains of northern Utah is shown (Figure 1b).
-The "Dashboard" will also display the most recent daily updated snow drought phase diagram (starting on October 1st of the WY2021; Figure 9e.
-The "Almanac" has several tabs showing daily SWE, snow depth, and precipitation absolute values, and percent of average SWE (Figure 9c).
-Note that because percent of average is more commonly used by managers, the first iteration of the tool uses percent of average (and the 80% threshold used by Hatchett and McEvoy (2018)) instead of percentiles and Drought Monitor thresholds as otherwise focused on in this manuscript.
-From the "Almanac" the month-to-date, calendar year-to-date, and WY-to-date precipitation values and percent of normal can be viewed (Figure 9d).
-In addition to the current year data found on the dashboard, historical data and graphics can be generated.
-Phase diagrams can be created for any year in the station record and daily time series plots can be generated for SWE, snow depth, precipitation, and temperature (e.g., Figure 9e).
-Figures can be downloaded as PNG or SVG files and historical data can be downloaded in CSV format.
+An interactive map (Fig. 9a-b) allows for station selection via a graphical user interface.
+Once a station is selected, current-year observations are displayed on the dashboard by default (Fig. 9cd).
+As an example, the Mill-D North station in the Wasatch Mountains of northern Utah is shown (Fig. 1b).
+The dashboard will also display the most recent daily updated snow drought phase diagram (starting on 1 October of WY 2021; Fig. 9e).
+The Almanac has several tabs showing daily SWE, snow depth, and precipitation absolute values and percent of average SWE (Fig. 9c).
+Note that because percent of average is more commonly used by managers, the first iteration of the tool uses percent of average (and the 80 % threshold used by Hatchett and McEvoy, 2018) instead of percentiles and drought monitor thresholds as otherwise focused on in this paper.
+From the Almanac the month-to-date, calendaryear-to-date, and WY-to-date precipitation values and percent of normal can be viewed (Fig. 9d).
+In addition to the current-year data found on the dashboard, historical data and graphics can be generated.
+Phase diagrams can be created for any year in the station record, and daily time series plots can be generated for SWE, snow depth, precipitation, and temperature (e.g., Fig. 9e).
+Figures can be downloaded as PNG or SVG files, and historical data can be downloaded in CSV format.
 Beta testing of the snow drought tracker is being conducted by stakeholders including the National Weather Service, California Department of Water Resources, and state climatologists around the wUS.
 Other agencies will be encouraged to test the tool after the first round of testing and updates have concluded.
-Feedback from the testing will be incorporated into future upgrades of the snow drought tracker, with the goal of further developing a web-based product that provides a science-to-service-to-practice interface (Jacobs and Street, 2020).
-Some known limitations and gaps in the current version of the tool include the lack of spatial snow drought information (i.e., the river basin composites (Figures 6, 7), and 8 created using gridded products)) and the need to incorporate elevation gradients into snow drought monitoring.
+Feedback from the testing will be incorporated into future upgrades of the snow drought tracker, with the goal of further developing a webbased product that provides a science-to-service-to-practice interface (Jacobs and Street, 2020).
+Some known limitations and gaps in the current version of the tool include the lack of spatial snow drought information (i.e., the river basin composites; Figs. 6, 7, and 8 created using gridded products) and the need to incorporate elevation gradients into snow drought monitoring.